ema-0/movies/README.md

 - `movie_classifier`: the running application.
 It loads the trained model and all the other required data from `trained_model`.

-- `notebooks`: the prototype of algorithm, from data manipulation to training and testing of the neural network.
+- `notebooks`: the prototype of the algorithm, from data manipulation to training and testing of the neural network.

 - `tests`: unit tests for the application.
 - `trained_model`: written by the notebook and read by the application.
 It contains the trained model, the list of accepted genres and the words tokenizer.

--